 * Up to 2 elective credit points may be chosen from postgraduate units offered by any faculty of the University (subject to unit rules and approval by the Course Director).

-Preclusions mean that you are not required to undertake the units within the Masters course but will need to choose 4 HSN7xx electives instead.
+Preclusions mean that you are not required to undertake the specific units within the Masters course but you will need to choose another HSN7xx electives instead.

 Research Based Project Option A